 ‘Food for Thought’ Newsletter

-We recently launched ‘Food for Thought’, a newsletter focusing specifically on food contact materials, published by CHEM Trust, HEAL and Zero Waste Europe.
-The newsletter will share key updates on FCM policy, ideas for revised FCM legislation and useful resources.
+‘Food for Thought’ is a newsletter focusing specifically on food contact materials, published by CHEM Trust, HEAL and Zero Waste Europe.
+The newsletter shares key updates on FCM policy, ideas for revised FCM legislation and useful resources.
 If you’re interested in receiving it, please sign up here.

 What are some problem chemicals in FCM?

 Some of the thousands of chemicals that can be found in FCM or are used in their production are particularly concerning, including per- and poly-fluoroalkyl substances (PFAS), bisphenols and phthalates.
 PFAS are often used in food contact materials, such as bakery bags and takeaway boxes, due to their grease and water-resistant properties.
 However, they can migrate from these materials into food or drink and pose a threat to human health.
 Some PFAS have been shown to be endocrine disruptors, interfere with the immune system, and promote the development of certain cancers.
 Bisphenols are a group of chemicals widely used in the production of polycarbonate plastics and resins, including in food packaging such as food cans and plastic containers.
 BPA is the most well-known and commonly used bisphenol and has been classified as an endocrine disrupting chemical (EDC) and toxic for reproduction.
 Companies are starting to use other bisphenols that raise similar concerns about toxicity.
 Phthalates are a group of chemicals often added to plastic packaging to increase their flexibility and durability.
 Some have been classified as toxic for reproduction or as EDCs.